alanmacleod/graffic/README.md

 To make this happen, **graffic** first extracts a valid scene graph from the supplied, arbitrary geometry by enumerating nodes and performing point-to-point visibility tests O(N²÷2).
 With a graph, we can then apply Dijkstra's algorithm to calculate the shortest route.

-This is just a fun semi-academic exercise after becoming interested in optimal routes, pathfinding and traffic navigation after walking around very busy streets in my city.
+This is just a fun academic exercise after becoming interested in optimal routes, pathfinding and traffic navigation when walking around the very busy streets of my city.

-### Some fairly obvious ideas for optimisations:
+### Some fairly obvious ideas for optimisation:

 - Enhanced Dijkstra (minheap), look-ahead, or A*
 - BBOX start -> end selection of scene geometry to minimise vis tests
-- Spatial indexing
+- Spatial indexing (BSP tree?
+R-tree)
 - Only rebuild the parts of the graph that have changed/moved etc